The Bachelor of Science degree in Ocean Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 - Professional development: Graduates have advanced their knowledge and contributed to the profession and society.

-The student outcomes for the B.S. in the Ocean Engineering program at Florida Tech are:
+Student outcomes for the B.S. in Ocean Engineering program at Florida Tech

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics